 We illustrate the observational efficiency of AGB star SFHs by comparing hypothetical JWST observations of AGB stars and RC stars as a function of galaxy distance using the JWST exposure time calculator (ETC)\footnote{\url{https://jwst.etc.stsci.edu/}} \citep{Savino24}.
 These exposure times are listed in Table \ref{tab:exposure_time}.
 We do not include crowding in this exercise, though note that it is far more likely to affect RC stars than AGB stars.

-To simulate the observational time needed for the AGB star SFHs, we calculated the exposure time needed to resolve stars 1~mag below the TRGB at an SNR $= 5$ in the F115W filter in NIRCam's SW channel (pixel scale: $0.031''~\rm{pixel^{-1}}$) and at a SNR of SNR $\approx7$ in the F277W filter in the LW channel (pixel scale: $0.063''~\rm{pixel^{-1}}$).
+To simulate the observational time needed for the AGB star SFHs, we calculated the exposure time needed to resolve stars 1~mag below the TRGB at an SNR $= 5$ in the F115W filter in NIRCam's short wavelength (SW) channel (pixel scale: $0.031''~\rm{pixel^{-1}}$) and at a SNR of SNR $\approx7$ in the F277W filter in the long wavelength (LW) channel (pixel scale: $0.063''~\rm{pixel^{-1}}$).
 Measuring the color comes at no additional cost for JWST, which can observe simultaneously with the SW and LW channels.
 Even the LW channel on JWST is sufficiently sharp to resolve AGB stars at $\gtrsim40$~Mpc (e.g., \citealt{Li25}).
-Our limited testing suggests this is the most efficient color combination for AGB star SFH measurements.
+Our tests suggest this is the optimal color combination for AGB star SFH measurements, as it maximizes color separation on the CMD between different AGB star isochrones, while at the same time minimizing total exposure time.
 These SNR requirements $\sim1$~mag below the TRGB are standard for datasets used to measure precise TRGB and JAGB distances with JWST (e.g., \citealt{Newman24, Freedman25}), which are well-matched for also measuring AGB star SFHs.

 For RC SFHs, we adopt the filters F115W and F200W and assume that observations need to extend $\sim1$~mag below the RC.
 The faintness of the RC increases the effects of crowding, making it necessary to use two SW filters, as opposed to one SW and one LW filter.
 This particular filter combination has been prevalent in the JWST-based CMDs that target the RC (e.g., \citealt{Habel24, Nally24,Bortolini25,Ck25,Correnti25}).
-The need to reach $\sim1$~mag below the RC is motivated by the need to minimize systematics on the SFHs, which can become quite large if entire RC is not included on the CMD \citep[e.g.,][]{Dolphin12, Weisz14b}.
+The need to reach $\sim1$~mag below the RC is motivated by the need to minimize systematics on the SFHs, which can become quite large if the entire RC is not included on the CMD \citep[e.g.,][]{Dolphin12, Weisz14b}.
 Accordingly, we calculated the exposure time needed to resolve stars 1~mag below the median RC magnitude in the F115W filter at a color of $F115W-F200W<1$ (i.e., the blue edge of the RC) at an SNR $= 5$.

 The results of this exercise are summarized in Table \ref{tab:exposure_time}.
 They demonstrate that AGB star SFHs are $100\times$ more observationally efficient than RC-based SFHs, even without factoring in crowding effects.
 At $D\sim7$~Mpc, it only takes JWST 4 min to reach our target depth for AGB stars compared to 8 hours for the RC.
 The difference is more pronounced at $D\sim13$~Mpc.
 Beyond this distance, effectively the edge of the Local Volume, JWST requires prohibitively long integration times to resolve the entire RC.